vinoth-vk-16/SuperSpidey/backend/oauth_storage/README.md

 }
 ```

-### POST /store-key
+### PUT /store-key
-Store an encrypted key for a user.
+Store or update an encrypted key for a user.
+Useful for updating expired keys.

 **Request Body:**
 ```json